Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 	size.

 5	Go through multiple test cases in the PublicTestCases folder.
 Make sure that you understand why the output performs
 	as it does.
-If you don't understand post on piazza.
-It is also possible that there are some errors in the output.
+If you don't understand, post on piazza.
+While we hope this is not the case, It is also possible that there are some errors in the test case outputs.
 Many of the test cases were created new to be able to test smaller parts of the assignment.

 6	Write the barebones skeleton of your Animal classes.
 At the very least you should be able to create each animal type.